ESPN will lay off 100 on-air personalities and writers, source says

 The job cuts, including television, radio and online personalities, will be announced Wednesday, and most will take effect immediately, the source said.
 ESPN also plans to cut what the source described as a limited number of additional off-air jobs.

-The cuts come as ESPN loses cable subscribers and faces increased pressure on costs.
+ESPN is shifting its focus toward digital as it faces cable subscriber losses and increased pressure on costs.
 The network has spent billions of dollars in recent years on rights deals with major sports leagues and college conferences.

+It was not immediately clear who was losing their jobs.
+But Ed Werder, a prominent NFL reporter, said on Twitter that he was among those laid off.
+"I have no plans to retire," he said.

+Related: Cuts at Guardian US after row over move to Kushner-owned building

 ESPN declined to comment on the job cuts.
 In a note to employees, however, ESPN president John Skipper mentioned the changing habits of viewers.